Dazmed707/drozscan-fix/README.md

 ### Drozscan is just an automated script to run all drozer commands in a single run.
 See the results in CLI, JSON or HTML.
 ---

 ## NOTE : Make sure you installed and configured the [drozer](https://labs.f-secure.com/tools/drozer/) tool before running the script.
+I test in virtual-enviroment with python 3.8.10.
 ---

 ### PRESEQUITES